Viewing this page on your device?

 However, there are some variations on the dynamic tripod grip that researchers have found to be almost equally efficient during limited clinical trials.
 I demonstrate and explain these below.

 The tips of the thumb, index and middle fingers control the pencil in the dynamic tripod pencil grip.
 The thumb is opposed to the fingers, while the ring and little fingers are curled into the hand to give stability.
-(The technical name for the arch formed by the curled-in-fingers is the metacarpal-phalangeal arch.)

 The dynamic tripod pencil grip grip enables the fingers to move freely, thus forming letters smoothly.
 This is why many teachers consider it to be the correct pencil grasp.

 When a young child has three fingers on a pencil as shown, but is still using wrist or arm movements to form letters, then it is called a static tripod grip, and is considered immature.